Elimination Chamber (2013): Main event

 The Rock after retaining the WWE Championship at the event.

 In the main event, The Rock faced CM Punk for the WWE Championship.
-Near the end, Punk performed an Irish Whip on Rock, then Rock execute a Rock Bottom on Punk for a near-fall.
+Near the end, Punk performed an Irish Whip on Rock, then Rock executed a Rock Bottom on Punk for a near-fall.
 This caused Rock to bump referee Mike Chioda, who was distracted by Paul Heyman, to the floor.
 Punk executed the GTS on Rock, and would get an 18 count on Rock but since the referee was knocked out, the pin was not counted.
 After The Rock countered a second GTS attempt with a People's Elbow on Punk for a near-fall, Punk accidentally rolled on the replacement referee's ankle, making him unavailable for the rest of the match.
 Moments later, Rock ducked as Punk tried to hit him with his title belt, instead hitting Heyman.
 This allowed Rock to execute a second Rock Bottom on Punk to win the match.
 This meant that The Rock would head to WrestleMania 29 to defend his championship against Royal Rumble winner John Cena in a rematch from WrestleMania XXVIII.